 To do this we have approached the Power To Change programme, delivered by Groundwork West Cumbria, with success.
 We are also delivering a community project about the history of the Brewery, funded by the National Lottery Heritage Fund.
 We are informed that successful delivery of this project shall be taken into account, and should hopefully ensure a successful bid to deliver heritage skills training on the Brewery site.

-The present Board consists of Founders and those who volunteered to take on responsibilities.
+The present Board consists of Founder-Members and valued citizens who’ve volunteered to take on responsibilities.

-Many of our members are active, either helping with hands-on jobs like delivering membership certificates, or talking things through with Board Members to help us reach sensible decisions.
+Many of our members are active, either helping with hands-on jobs like helping with co-creation workshops, or talking through suggestions with Board Members to help us reach sensible decisions together.

-The diagram represents how we carry out H4US Members’ plans, with Members steering the management team, feeding in ideas and taking part at all levels.
+The diagram,right, represents how we carry out H4US Members’ plans, with Members steering the management team, feeding in ideas and taking part at all levels.